meteor-toolkit/matheo/docs/content/user_guide.rst

 When any of these optional keyword are set, uncertainties are propagated using a Monte Carlo approach with 10000 iterations using `punpy <https://punpy.readthedocs.io/en/latest/>`_, which is part of the `CoMet toolkit <https://www.comet-toolkit.org/>`_.

-There are also a number of other optional keywords, for which we refer to the matheo API.
+There are also a number of additional functions (such as higher dimension version of the above, e.g. the band_int2ax() function) and other optional keywords.
+For explanations on these we refer to the matheo API.

 Utilities
 ############